Athletics at the 2024 Summer Olympics – Men's 4 × 100 metres relay: Summary

 With the best starter in the world, multiple World Indoor Champion Christian Coleman (USA) blasted out of the blocks, making up a huge amount of the stagger on Méba-Mickaël Zeze (FRA) to his outside, while leaving Jeremiah Azu (GBR) behind.
 On the far outside, Aaron Brown (CAN) was also pulling away from Deng Zhijian (CHN) while 18 year old Bayanda Walaza (RSA) was gaining behind Deng.
 At the first exchange, USA's Bednarek almost came to a complete stop trying to complete the handoff, Great Britain's Louie Hinchliffe whizzed by with Japan's star Abdul Hakim Sani Brown gaining.
 Jerome Blake (CAN) continued to widen the gap on China's star Xie Zhenye with South Africa's Shaun Maswanganyi gaining behind.
 Around the final turn, former World Junior Record holder Yoshihide Kiryū (JPN) zoomed past everybody, so as the teams evened out after the excellent underhand exchange to Koki Ueyama, Japan was ahead.
 A fast turn on the inside by Lorenzo Patta brought Italy about even with Canada's Brendon Rodney.
 After the handoffs, Akani Simbine (RSA) and Pablo Matéo (FRA) were even, marginally ahead of Zharnel Hughes (GBR) 3 metres down on Ueyama, Filippo Tortu (ITA) and six-time Olympic medalist Andre De Grasse (CAN).
 De Grasse and Tortu quickly picked off Ueyama but down the stretch Simbine and Hughes were closing fast, passing Ueyama metres out and Tortu less than 20.
 Simbine maintained the slight edge on Hughes to give South Africa the silver over Great Britain's bronze, but not enough to catch De Grasse for gold.
-The vaunted American squad crossed the line in seventh only to learn that they had been disqualified.
+The American squad crossed the line in seventh only to learn that they had been disqualified.
 Bednarek had left way too early, then tried to stop and the exchange from Coleman was out of the passing zone.
+For the Great Britain team, the bronze medal represented a redemption of sorts, as the three members of the team who had lost their silver medals when their teammate CJ Ujah tested positive for illicit drugs, after the 2020 final - Zharnel Hughes, Nethaneel Mitchell-Blake and Richard Kilty - all returned three years later to reclaim an Olympic medal.